iron-fish/website/docs/whitepaper/6_transaction.md

 The prior section went over how to balance a transaction — to make sure that no coins were created or destroyed as part of that transaction.
 Balancing is just one step in the verification process.

-In total, a validator must perform a series of checks to validate a transaction:
+A validator must perform a series of checks to validate a transaction:

 1. Verify all the zero-knowledge proofs against the public parameters from the [Spend description](6_transaction.md#spend-description)
 2. Verify all the zero-knowledge proofs against the public parameters from the [Output description](6_transaction#output-description)